You must be signed in to read the rest of this article.

 Does Routine Use of Mouthrinses Adversely Affect Dental Restorative Materials?

 A number of studies have addressed the concern raised about the effect of antimicrobial mouthrinses on dental materials.
-Other than the potential for staining with CHG and CPC, there are no documented adverse effects on dental materials. summarizes the findings of these studies.
+Other than the potential for staining with CHG and CPC, there are no documented adverse effects on dental materials.
+Table III summarizes the findings of these studies.

 Efficacy of Mouthrinses